September 13, 2014

 Best with Flash.

-The resulting series was The Dukes of Hazzard, which utilized many of the same character and location names while toning down some of the cruder elements of the film.
-Dukes centered on the Duke family—cousins Bo (John Schneider), Luke (Tom Wopat), Daisy (Catherine Bach) and their uncle Jesse (Denver Pyle)—who lived in the fictional Georgia county of Hazzard.
-They were in the moonshine business until revenuers caught up to them and Jesse made an agreement to keep his boys out of jail by giving up moonshining.
-Now a family of farmers, the Dukes earned supplemental income from Daisy’s waitressing at the Boar’s Nest bar while Bo and Luke competed in local races with their seemingly indestructible car, the General Lee.
+That series was The Dukes of Hazzard, which utilized many of the same character and location names while toning down some of the cruder elements of the film to make it more suitable for television.
+Dukes centered on the Duke family—cousins Bo (John Schneider), Luke (Tom Wopat), Daisy (Catherine Bach) and their uncle, Jesse (Denver Pyle)—who lived in the fictional Georgia county of Hazzard.
+They were in the moonshine business until revenuers caught up to them and Jesse made an agreement to keep his boys out of jail by giving it up.
+Now a family of farmers, the Dukes earned supplemental income from Daisy’s waitressing at bar called The Boar’s Nest while Bo and Luke competed in local races with their seemingly indestructible car, an orange 1969 Dodge Charger dubbed The General Lee.
 Often, the Duke family found themselves at odds with corrupt county commissioner Jefferson Davis “J.D.”
 Hogg (Sorrell Booke), and his dimwitted brother-in-law, Sheriff Rosco P. Coltrane (James Best).
-Country singer Waylon Jennings was brought on to serve as the show’s balladeer as he had in the film, theme song composer, and uncredited script consultant to add an air of authenticity to them.
+Country singer Waylon Jennings was brought on to serve as the show’s balladeer as he had in the film, as well as compose the show’s theme and serve as an uncredited script consultant to add an air of authenticity to the dialogue.

 The General Lee racked up a lot of frequent flyer miles.